‘We’re the ones making Google the money’: 2 Alphabet union workers on why they organized

 A democratic structure for change

 FC: People have been organizing at Google for years now, and those efforts have forced at least some change.
 For instance, after the 2018 Google walkout, executives agreed to end forced arbitration for claims of sexual harassment for employees (though not contractors).
-What has been the limit of that kind of non-structured approach and why do you think a union can push your goals forward?
+What has been the limit of that kind of nonstructured approach and why do you think a union can push your goals forward?

 CS: One of the biggest things is that the execs have been able to take away our momentum very easily by saying nice words.
 When a lot of the momentum is built up, that’s around one quick moment, like the women’s walkout.
 We had a really great moment based around an article that got a lot of people energized and ready to fight.
 Executives gave some nice statements, but then proceeded to ignore the majority of the demands in the walkout.